 I am imperfect all the way.
 As a writer, I use the forbidden “three dots”…too often and cannot bear to part with the text-forbidden smiley faces 🙂 and sometimes use run-on sentences because I think they convey stream-of-consciousness better and yes, I know all of these are against the Strunk and White’s “The Elements of Style” guidelines.
 I have written one small newspaper and one large-ish one, and have had several articles published in “In Recovery Magazine.

 I write for the selfish reason that it helps me productively process the pain and pleasure in life when I pour words onto a page.
 And for the selfless reason that I cannot help anyone else find the “Bread of Life” if I don’t show them where I found it.

 Because, all of these things I tell you about me, are true, but none define me.
-I am a Christian, and because I am, I’m also a princess and a beggar.
-That is my most accurate self-description.
+I am a Christ follower, but not an Evangelical.
+I preach the Gospel of inclusion and acceptance, but most of all heavy-handed grace.